sandeepmaharjan55/canvas-instructure/README.md

 ## canvas instructure

-- This project is in NodeJs(Express) as back-end.
+- This project is in NodeJs(Express) as back-end and react as a frontend.

 ## To setup in local